Repost from 2015. Edited, rewritten, and corrected.

 - Women are not suited for intellectual endeavors.

 - Women should not be involved in making major decisions.
-The decision maker in the home is the husband.
-The decision makers in the church are the men and political office is reserved for men.
+The decision-maker in the home is the husband.
+The decision-makers in the church are men, and political office is reserved for men.

-The above social strictures showed up in uncounted sermons.
+The above social strictures showed up in countless sermons.
 Is it any wonder so many Evangelical marriages are dysfunctional; that women schooled in such an environment have difficultly functioning in the real world?

 Even in my marriage, I was a typical “I am the boss, chief decision-maker, you submit to me” husband.
 I made ALL the decisions.
 For twenty years this is how we “did” marriage.
 Gradually, as I became more liberal in my understanding of life, I realized how hurtful this was to women in general and to my dear wife in particular.